IELTS Reading: Cambridge 13 Test 1 Reading Passage 1, Case Study: Tourism New Zealand website; with best solutions, explanations and bonus tips

 Keywords for this answer: the website, aimed, itineraries, travel packages

 To find the answer to this question, look for the words itineraries and travel packages.
-The answer can be found in Paragraph 6.
+The answer is in Paragraph 6.
 Here, lines 1 and 2 say, “The website was set up to allow both individuals and travel organizations to create itineraries and travel packages to suit their own needs and interests.”

-This means that the aim of the website was to allow individuals and travel organizations do their work of their own, the website did not provide any ready-made itineraries and travel packages.
+This means that the aim of the website was to allow individuals and travel organizations to do their work on their own, the website did not provide any ready-made itineraries and travel packages.

 The statement clearly contradicts the text.